s1rcheese/League-Addon/README.md

 Best addon

 ### Credits
-me (1nject) for coding and other meteor addons i borrowed
+me (1nject) for coding the best addon out there

 it wont let me upload the src so idk